denjn5/denjn5.github.io/about.md

 >Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do. _-Pele_

-Connect with me on Twitter, LinkedIn, or even Github at the icons below.
+Connect with me on Twitter, LinkedIn, or Github at the links below.

 _-David_